mintlu8/berdicles/README.md

 # berdicles

-Expressive CPU particle system for the bevy engine.
+Instancing and projectile system for bevy.

+## Use cases

+Despite the name, `berdicles` can do pretty much anything related to instancing, for example render the same material with different colors.
+The crate can create VFX such as particle systems, spawn hair or grass, manage projectile events, etc.

 ## Feature Set

-* Instancing based CPU particles.
+* Instancing based particles.
-* Expressive non-physics based particle traits.
-* Familiar setup with bevy's native `Material` and `Mesh`.
+* Fully support bevy's mesh and material system.
-* Particles as emitters.
+* Custom shaders and instance buffers.
+* Emit projectiles from parent projectiles.
-* Mesh based particle trails.
+* Mesh based projectile trails.
-* Particle events that spawn other particles.
+* Projectile events that spawn other particles, i.e. explosion.
-* Multiple renders from the same simulation result via `ParticleRef`.
+* Multiple renders from the same simulation result via `ProjectileRef`.
-* Billboard particles.
+* Billboard rendering.

 Non-features

 * GPU simulation.
-* SIMD and similar optimizations.
-* First party physics support.
-* Clean up "completed" particle systems.
+* SIMD.

 ## Getting Started

-Add a `ParticleSystemBundle`, which is a `MaterialMeshBundle` with a `ParticleInstance`.

-* Huh?

-First we need to add `ParticleMaterialPlugin`, not `MaterialPlugin`, which sets up a different render pipeline.

-We only use `vertex_shader()`, `fragment_shader()` and `alpha_mode()` from Material so the rest can be ignored.

-This uses the mesh as the particle shape and the shader for instancing.
-The `StandardParticle` is already setup in this crate, but you can define your own `Material` by referencing this shader's source code.
+Add a `ProjectileCluster`, `Mesh3d` and `InstancedMaterial3d` to an entity.

-To create a `ParticleInstance` we need a `ParticleSystem` trait implementor and a `Particle` that it spawns.
+To create a `ProjectileCluster` we need a `ProjectileSystem` trait implementor and a `Projectile` type that it can spawns.

+See the examples folder for more information.

 ## Trait Based Particles